 - Have a minimum cumulative 2.50 GPA (not rounded).
-All transcripts are required by the end of Fall semester 2017.
 Craven GPA will be used if an applicant has completed 12 or more semester hours at Craven.

-- Complete DRE 096 through DRE 098 by course completion or placement testing and be eligible to enroll in ENG 111 by the end of the fall semester 2017.
+- Complete DRE 096 through DRE 098 by course completion or placement testing and be eligible to enroll in ENG 111.

-- Complete DMA 010 through DMA 050 by satisfactory course completion or placement testing by the end of the fall semester 2017.
+- Complete DMA 010 through DMA 050 by satisfactory course completion or placement testing.

-- Complete a chemistry course in high school or college (CHM 090 or above) by the end of Fall 2017 with an earned grade of ‘C’ or higher.
+- Complete a chemistry course in high school or college (CHM 090 or above) with a grade of ‘C’ or higher.

-- Be listed on the NC registry as a CNA I or CNA II by July 31, 2018.
+- Must hold a current unrestricted license listed on the NC Registry as a CNA I or higher.

-Complete the online Associate Degree Nursing application by using your Craven Community College student email address and password to log in.
-The application will be available from September 25 to December 18, 2017.
+Complete the online Associate Degree Nursing application.
+The application will be available from September 24 to December 17, 2018.